Hapoel Be'er Sheva B.C.

 Hapoel Be'er Sheva B.C. (הפועל באר שבע) is a professional basketball club based in Be'er Sheva, Israel.
 The team plays in the Israeli Basketball Premier League, the top tier of Israeli basketball and in the Balkan International Basketball League.
 It plays its home games in the Conch Arena.

+For the 2026–27 season, Hapoel Be'er Sheva appointed veteran American-German Doug Spradley as the team's new head coach.
+Spradley arrived in Be'er Sheva following an extensive coaching career in European basketball, including a successful four-year spell with ZZ Leiden in the Netherlands.

+As part of the roster rebuild ahead of the new campaign, the club added Israeli players Golan Gutt, Noam Avivi and Ido Flaisher.
+Gutt, an experienced Israeli shooting guard, joined Be'er Sheva after playing for several clubs in Israel.
+His signing added another experienced Israeli player to the team's backcourt and wing rotation.
+Avivi, a 2.05-meter Israeli forward, joined the club as another addition to its frontcourt.
+Flaisher, a 2.08-meter Israeli center, returned to Be'er Sheva for a second stint, after previously playing for the team during the 2024–25 season.
+He spent the following season with Ironi Ashkelon before returning to Be'er Sheva.

 History

 20th century

 The club was founded in 1965 by Eitan Wegmann.
 During the eighties, the team won the Second League twice.
 During the nineties, the team disbanded.

-21st century
+2000s

 In 2002 the basketball club Hapoel Be'er Sheva rebranded, and started the season in the Fifth League.
 Within three years it qualified for the Second League.

 During the 2006/07 season, the team stood one game away from ascending to the Israeli Basketball Premier League, but lost the final game of a 5-game series in the Liga Leumit (Second League) finals to Hapoel Holon.
 This series has been recalled as one of the hardest-fought series in the history of the Second League.
 A season later Be'er Sheva was eliminated in the quarter-finals of the Second League playoffs.

 In order to continue to maintain the club's youth department, called "Future of the Negev", then-chairman Mario Levy and his son Rami (then director) once again rebranded the team in the summer of 2008, and assumed management of the club's youth department starting from the 2008/2009 season.
 The new team began to play in the Fifth League, and at the end of the season the team progressed to the Fourth League.
 A season later, the team fought relegation, and in the last cycle of the league remained in the league.